twilio-labs/plugin-flex-outbound-dialpad/README.md

 Before using this plugin you must first create a dedicated TaskRouter workflow for outbound calls.
 You can do this [here](https://www.twilio.com/console/taskrouter/dashboard).
 Make sure it is part of your **Flex Task Assignment** workspace.

-- ensure there is the following matching workers expression for the only filter on the workspace
+* Ensure there is the following matching workers expression for the only filter on the workspace.
-  - `task.targetWorker === worker.contact_uri`
+ * `task.targetWorker === worker.contact_uri`
-- ensure the **priorty** of the filter is set to **1000** (or at least the highest in the system)
+* Ensure the **priorty** of the filter is set to **1000** (or at least the highest in the system).
-- make sure the filter matches to a queue with Everyone on it.
-The default Everyone queue will work but if you want to seperate real time reporting for outbound calls, you should make a dedicated queue for it with a queue expression
+* Make sure the filter matches to a queue with Everyone on it.
+The default Everyone queue will work but if you want to seperate real time reporting for outbound calls, you should make a dedicated queue for it with a queue expression.
-  - `1 === 1`
+ * `1 === 1`

 ![alt text](https://raw.githubusercontent.com/jhunter-twilio/outbound-dialing-backend/master/screenshots/workflow-config.png)